History of FK Partizan: Period under coach Slaviša Jokanović (2007–2009)

 Former Partizan player Slaviša Jokanović were appointed as a new head coach.
 Also, the club added a new sport director, chosen was Ivan Tomić.
 The club strengthened its squad with some foreigners like Juca, Almami Moreira and Lamine Diarra.
 After two years, these changes will bring back the home trophies.
 The seasons 2007–08 and 2008–09 will remain as one of the most successful in club's domestic history.
 In season 2008–09, the club successfully defended their league and cup double from 2007–08 season, for the first time in its history.
 But in Europe, Partizan suffered a real shock.
 The UEFA expelled Partizan from the 2007–08 UEFA Cup season and fined €30,056 due to crowd trouble at their away qualifying match against HŠK Zrinjski Mostar, which forced the match to be interrupted for 10 minutes.
 UEFA judged travelling Partizan fans to have been the culprits of the trouble, but Partizan were allowed to play the return leg while the appeal was being processed.
 However, Partizan's appeal was rejected and Zrinjski Mostar qualified for the next round, although Partizan beat them by an aggregate score of 11–1.
 Next season, enforced with Brazilian striker Cléo, Partizan demolished Welsh champions F.C.
 Rhyl, with a score of 8–0 (12–0 on agg.) on 21 July 2009.
 This score is their largest ever winning margin in European competitions.
-After relegation from Champions League, Partizan qualified two times in a row for the 2nd tier of UEFA competition.
+After relegation from Champions League, Partizan qualified two consecutive seasons for the 2nd tier of UEFA competition.
 The Black & Whites played in the 2008 UEFA Cup and 2009 Europa League group stage but same as in 2007, the club didn't advanced any further.